-In this ion exchange chromatography principle and instrumentation post we have briefly explained about ion exchange chromatography principle, components, procedure, applications, advantages and limitations.
+In this ion exchange chromatography principle and instrumentation post we have briefly explained about ion exchange chromatography principle, instrumentation of ion chromatography, components, procedure, applications, advantages and limitations.

 Ion exchange chromatography is a versatile, high resolution chromatography technique to purify the protein from a complex mixture.
 In addition, this chromatography has a high loading capacity to handle large sample volume and the chromatography operation is very simple.